baoduy/React-MaterialUI-Starter-Kit/README.md

 ## 1. async/await

-It is using babel-regenerator-runtime to transform the async and await functions to Promis.
+It is using `babel-regenerator-runtime` to transform the async and await functions to Promise.

 ```javascript
 //Transform from